roymacdonald/ofBook/chapters/events/chapter.md

 openFrameworks has a super powerful events subsystem, which drives a lot of its internal workings and which you can make use to make your code a lot more cleaner, eficient and powerful.

 ## what is an ofEvent
-An event is like a broadcasted message; sent from somewhere and listened by anyone that wants to.
-Each time that an event is sent (notified), the events subsystem will check if there are any listeners (other parts of the code that are expecting for this message) and if so it will call the callback functions that were registered with each listener.
+An ofEvent is like a broadcasted message; sent from somewhere and listened by anyone that wants to.
+Each time that an ofEvent is sent (notified), the events subsystem will check if there are any listeners (other parts of the code that are expecting for this message) and if so it will call the callback functions that were registered with each listener.

 ## The events subsystem